DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/cluster-interconnect.md

 !!! note

-     Multicloud networking is only available for managed meshs.
+     Multicloud networking is only available for hosted meshs.

 ## Glossary